sbp/saxo/README.md

 ## Credits

-Thanks to Scott Arciszewski and many others!
+Thanks to Scott Arciszewski (@sarciszewski), and to Abdur-Rahmaan Janhangeer (@Abdur-rahmaanJ) for designing the logo.

 ## License